Posted on 30th November 2015 by Media Relations

 “While we’re sad to see the lions leave Sydney, we’re also excited about the new developments about to take place.
 The Sumatran Tiger experience is due to open in mid-2017 with a spacious new exhibit and a purpose-built maternity den that will allow us to enhance Taronga’s breeding program for this critically endangered species,” said Senior Carnivore Keeper, Justine Powell.

-Taronga will also welcome a new lion breeding group when the rejuvenated African Savannah opens.
+Taronga will also welcome a new lion breeding group when the rejuvenated African Habitat opens in a few years time.